Jonarzz/DotaResponsesRedditBot/README.md

 ---
 ## TODO:
 Priority :
-* Use composition over inheritance pattern to use different caching, db and logging config between prod and dev setups.
-  * Caching : File based, In memory, DB based, Redis.
 * Blacklist all common (count > 50), one word responses, hero name and item responses.
 * Add support for custom responses.